XXXXXuan/xxxxxuan.github.io/_pages/about.md

 My doctoral research focused on understanding how plants (especailly <i>Arabidopsis</i> and wheat) respond to external stresses by integrating molecular and cellular approaches with multi-omic sequencing data.
 My first first-author article is currently out in <i>New Phytologist</i>.

-<b>I graduated in Dec 2025 and have accepted a postdoctoral researcher position</b>.
+<b>I graduated in Dec 2025 and have accepted a postdoctoral researcher position at John Innes Centre</b>.

 Education
 ======